bquast/decompr/cran-comments.md

 - Ubuntu (Travic-CI) R-3.2.0-x64
 - Win-Builder  (devel and R-3.2.0-x64)

+## Explanation early release

+This release comes very quickly after the release of decompr v.
+4.0.0.
+There was a critical error in the new post-multiplication "final_demand" of the leontief() function.
+I apologise for the inconvenience this causes the CRAN maintainers.

 ## R CMD check results
 There were no ERRORs or WARNINGs.